aruncs31s/ethical-hacking/Basics/README.md

  <!--from https://www.fortinet.com/resources/cyberglossary/proxy-server-->

-<p align="justify">A proxy server is a system or router that provides a gateway between users and the internet.
+<p  style="background-color:DodgerBlue" align="justify">A proxy server is a system or router that provides a gateway between users and the internet.
 Therefore, it helps prevent cyber attackers from entering a private network.
 It is a server, referred to as an “intermediary” because it goes between end-users and the web pages they visit online.</p>

 #### Used for
 1. *Keep the system behind the curtain (mainly for security resons)*